NIFTy-PPL/NIFTy/docs/source/ift.rst

 Generative Models
 -----------------

-For more complex measurement situations, involving non-linear measuremnts, unknown covariances, calibration constants and the like, it is recommended to formulate those as generative models.
-NIFTy provides powerful inference algorithms for such.
+For more sophisticated measurement situations, involving non-linear measuremnts, unknown covariances, calibration constants and the like, it is recommended to formulate those as generative models for which NIFTy provides powerful inference algorithms.

 In a generative model, all known or unknown quantities are described as the results of generative processes, which start with simple probability distributions, like the uniform, the i.i.d.
 Gaussian, or the delta distribution.

-The above free theory case looks as a generative model like the following:
+Let us rewrite the above free theory as a generative model:

 .. math::

     s = A\,\xi

-with :math:`{A}` the amplitude operator such that it generates signal field realizations with the correct covariance :math:`{S=A\,A^\dagger}` out of a Gaussian white noise field :math:`{\xi}` with :math:`{\mathcal{P}(\xi)= \mathcal{G}(\xi, 1)}`.
+with :math:`{A}` the amplitude operator such that it generates signal field realizations with the correct covariance :math:`{S=A\,A^\dagger}` when being applied to a white Gaussian field :math:`{\xi}` with :math:`{\mathcal{P}(\xi)= \mathcal{G}(\xi, 1)}`.

-The joint information Hamiltonian for the whitened signal field :math:`{\xi}`  reads
+The joint information Hamiltonian for the whitened signal field :math:`{\xi}` reads:

 .. math::